ApolloW1/ESE519_lab2b/README.md

 ![lab2b gif](https://user-images.githubusercontent.com/114015725/197112041-82d72d82-3be8-43cd-b500-0476492bc5b1.gif)

 ## Outline of Plan
 We would build a circuit to turn on or off the LED.
 The cool part is that the LED would gradually get brighter or darker.
-Besides, turnning on and off are controlled by the keyboard.
+Besides, turning on and off are controlled by the keyboard.

 The circuit we propose is shown below.